 A system of insulation boards and render is applied to the outer walls, refreshing the look of the property and improving the insulation and draught-proofing properties internally as well.

 Perfect for those who are unable to alter the outside of their house for any reason (for example the building is listed, or the house is in a conservation area and unable to get planning permission), internal wall insulation applies a system onto the internal walls on a room by room basis, creating a dry-lined, insulated internal wall.
 All fixtures and fittings are put back as new, with the new wall taking around 10cm of space from the existing wall.

 Around 25% of heat escapes through the roof and according to the Energy Saving Trust, a typical detached house could save up to £215 by installing loft insulation.
 It is one of the quickest and easiest ways to make your home more energy efficiency.
 Although most homes have some form of insulation, not all have the correct amount.

-Room in Roof insulation is for dedicated loft rooms not boarded storage spaces.
-Room in Roof insulation is a combination of measures, ensuring that all ceilings, eaves, and sloping rooves are correctly insulated.
+Room-in-Roof insulation is for dedicated loft rooms – not boarded storage spaces.
+It is a combination of measures, ensuring that all ceilings, eaves and sloping rooves are correctly insulated.